daytonaio/content/guides/20240910_Streamlining_Data_Science_Workflows_with_Cookiecutter_and_Daytona.md

 ## Conclusion

-By integrating Cookiecutter Data Science templates with Daytona's devcontainer features, you've set up a powerful, reproducible environment for your data science projects.
+By integrating Cookiecutter Data Science templates with Daytona's dev container features, you've set up a powerful, reproducible environment for your data science projects.
 As your projects grow or as you onboard new team members, this setup makes it easy to maintain best practices and consistent workflows.

 Moving forward, consider exploring more advanced features of both Cookiecutter and Daytona.
-You might want to customize the Cookiecutter template to better fit your specific needs or explore additional devcontainer features to further enhance your development environment.
+You might want to customize the Cookiecutter template to better fit your needs or explore additional dev container features to further enhance your development environment.

 Remember, the goal is to spend less time on setup and more time on solving data science problems.
 With this workflow in place, you're well-equipped to do just that.
 Happy coding!